NikolaiT/incolumitas/content/Security/7-ways-to-detect-proxies.md

 Category: Security
 Tags: proxy, proxy-detection, bot-detection, proxy-provider, bot-detection, anti-scraping
 Slug: 7-different-ways-to-detect-proxies
-Summary: In this blog post I demonstrate 7 unique ways how you can detect proxy usage from the server side when the client is visiting your web sever either with `curl` or the most recent Chrome browser.
+Summary: In this blog post, I demonstrate 7 different efficient ways how to detect a proxy server when the client is visiting a web server with a browser that has a proxy / VPN configured.
 Author: Nikolai Tschacher
 Status: Published

 ## Introduction

-In the past months, I have been writing a lot about bot detection and proxy detection.
+In the past couple of months, I have been writing a lot about bot detection and proxy detection.

 For example, I wrote a blog article about [proxy detection using latency measurements]({filename}/Security/detecing-proxies.md) that leverages two different latency measurements, one taken with WebSocket messages from the browser, the other looking at the latencies of the incoming three-way TCP/IP handshake on the server side.
 The rough idea is: If the statistical median of the two measurements differ significantly, there could be a proxy sitting between the browser and the web server.

 But why is proxy detection important in IT security and bot detection?
 In order to understand that, it's important to see why your IP address bears so much weight in bot detection:

 1. The IP address is the unique piece of entropy that tells your communication partners where they have to send their packets in order to speak to you.
 2. Usually, your ISP assigns an IP address to you.
-It doesn't matter if you are using a home modem/router or a mobile phone with a SIM card that grants you access to a mobile carrier network, in the end your ISP connects you to the Internet and your host will be identified uniquely by your IP address.
-Your ISP knows at any moment in time which customer (with your name, address and passport copy that you provided upon registration) is associated to which IP address.
+It doesn't matter if you are using a home modem/router or a mobile phone with a SIM card that grants you access to a mobile carrier network.
+In the end, your ISP connects you to the Internet and your host will be identified uniquely by your IP address.
+Your ISP knows at any moment in time which customer (by your name, address and passport copy that you provided upon registration) is associated to which IP address.
 3. The basic assumption web services can make about a private customers IP address is that a relatively small group of end users use the same IP address.
 However, this is not necessarily the case with mobile 3G or 4G [Carrier-grade NATs](https://en.wikipedia.org/wiki/Carrier-grade_NAT).
 4. A very important security property of IP addresses is that they are [hard to spoof](https://en.wikipedia.org/wiki/IP_address_spoofing): While there is no technical limitation that prevents you from changing the source address of your IP packets, *smart* routers and Intrusion Detection Systems (IDS) on the routing path will drop spoofed packets by using methods such as [ingress](https://en.wikipedia.org/wiki/Ingress_filtering) or [egress](https://en.wikipedia.org/wiki/Egress_filtering) filtering.
 Furthermore, the TCP three-way handshake won't event work with hosts that spoof source IP addresses.
-5. All the above properties give web service providers some confidence that IP addresses are usually shared by a relatively small group of people and that real human beings will not send more than a certain threshold of network packets.
+5. All the above properties give web service providers some confidence that IP addresses are usually shared by a relatively small group of people and that real human beings will not send more network packets than a certain threshold.
 Put differently: You can stop bots by counting how many requests per time period you received from a certain IP address.
 If an IP address exceeds that threshold, you rate limit them or serve them a CAPTCHA.

 <figure>
     <img src="{static}/images/IPv4_Packet-en.svg.png" alt="IPv4_Packet" />